 We are seeking assurance that the regulations are being adhered to.

 We want to know that older people who are receiving residential care:

 - are safe

-- they are included in decisions about their care
+- are included in decisions about their care

-- the care provided matches their individual health and social needs, and
+- are provided with care that matches their individual health and social needs, and

 We also receive unsolicited information by persons who may have a concern about the care provided.
-Inspectors review all of this information and use it to inform our work.
+Inspectors review each piece of information received and use it to inform our work.
 Our aim is to ensure that good care is provided to residents, and we take necessary action to enforce this when required.

 The Health Act 2007 (as amended) and associated regulations: